stuartellis/multiform/README.md

 # Multiform

-Example of a monorepo that includes Terraform with multiple stacks.
-Each stack is a Terraform root module.
+Example of a monorepo project with multiple infrastructure components.
+Each infrastructure component is a separate Terraform root module.

 > /!\ EXPERIMENTAL: This project is under development.